Why Choose Cedars-Sinai Marina del Rey Hospital for Skin Lipoma Treatment?

-At Cedars-Sinai Marina del Rey Hospital, our team of surgeons have extensive knowledge and experience handling various benign tumors, including skin lipomas.
+At Cedars-Sinai Marina del Rey Hospital, our team of surgeons has extensive knowledge and experience handling various benign tumors, including skin lipomas.
 After an evaluation of your condition, our surgeons will advise and guide you towards the most appropriate treatment.

 A skin lipoma is a harmless, painless, round, or oval-shaped smooth bump that appears under the skin.
 Although they can occur on any part of the body, skin lipomas are most commonly found on the neck, upper back, shoulders, arms, buttocks, and upper thigh region.
 These formations develop slowly and consist of fatty tissue, which makes them feel soft and rubbery.
 Skin lipomas usually measure less than three inches in diameter and are commonly found in people between the ages of 40 and 60.
 These lumps do not cause any harm, but may sometimes be painful and/or increase in size and number.
 Treatment is not always imperative, but painful lipomas can and should be removed with a simple excision or liposuction procedure.